cnguyen10/few_shot_meta_learning/README.md

 These have been tested to work with Pytorch 1.6.

 ## New updates
 The old implementation requires "functional" `torch.nn.Module`.
 When using a different model/network, we need to implement that model in its "functional" form, so that we easily work with its parameters.
-The new update utilizes <b>[higher](https://github.com/facebookresearch/higher)</b> - a library from Facebook Research, so that we only need to load the "conventional" model written in PyTorch without rewriting its "functional" form.
+The new update utilizes <b>[higher](https://github.com/facebookresearch/higher)</b> - a library from Facebook Research, so that we only need to load or specify the "conventional" model written in PyTorch in `CommonModels.py` without rewriting its "functional" form.

 Although <b>higher</b> provides convenient APIs to track gradients, it does not allow us to use the "first-order" approximate, resulting in more memory and longer training time.
 I, therefore, modify to enable the "first-order" approximation.
 It is now controled by setting `--first-order=True` when running the code.

 In addition, I rewrite a more readable code to load data.

-Current update is available for MAML only.
-Other algorithms, such as ABML and VAMPIRE will be updated later.
-Stay tune.
+Current update is available for most popular algorithms, including MAML, ABML, VAMPIRE and ProtoNet.
+Please refer to `classification_meta_learning.py`.
+I will try to update for regression soon.

 ## Data source
 ### Regression